bs15b032/Movie_Recommendation_System/README.md

 I'm building a recommendation system for a product where consumers can select their best choice while searching.
 To do this we believe that Product Rating, Product Specification and Keyword Search will be apriciateful suggetions.
 Hence combining these data points into a data set and building an algorithm that refines the best ten matches for the recommendation system.

-Alright Now,I am considering movie as a Product, movie rating as Product rating, and genre as Product specification.
+Alright Now,I am considering movie as a Product.

 About the Data: Formatting and Encoding
 -------------------------------------------------------------------------------------